ngarciaiii/archived_blog/_posts/2022-05-13-HackTheBox Recap.markdown

 comments: true
 ---

-# Hack The Box Recaps
+# Brief Hack The Box Recaps

 I dabbled with [HackTheBox][HackTheBox] (HTB) before getting into [abatchy.com][abatchy.com]'s "How to prepare for PWK/OSCP, a noob-friendly guide".
 I am only using freebies for now at Starting Point level.
 I stopped at Tier 02: Very Easy Level's Vaccine retired box. **Box** is retired server with flags somewhere inside.
 Flag.txt would usually contain a hash that looks something like 0kljafa9w8ej9SDEfhwi34n9AFSd.
 My mentor don't recommend spending too much time on HTB, since it promotes brute-force and many other tools that are not allowed in the OSCP field.